Inflationary Particle Production and the Swampland: Particle production from a tower with an exponential mass scale

 where we assume that the reference scale for the tower depends on the v.e.v. of some moduli $\phi_i$ in the UV theory, that is $m_1=m_1(\phi_i)$.\footnote{Additionally, we assume that the masses are protected against thermal corrections, for instance through softly broken supersymmetry.} A similar assumption was made in~\cite{Anchordoqui:2025epz}, where the mass scale of the tower was fixed by the size of the internal manifold, while the dilaton rolled down the top of the scalar potential.
 The exponential scaling $\gamma$ is bounded~\cite{Etheredge:2022opl, Lee:2019wij} in $D=4$ such as

 where the upper bound corresponds to a decompactification limit from $D=4$ to $D=5$, while the lower bound is valid for limits with weakly coupled critical strings.

-Here and in the following sections we focus on $p=1$, see eq.~\eqref{eq:full_action_exp}, which corresponds to an equi-spaced tower.
-We will later present the generalization to arbitrary $p$ in Appendix~\ref{sec:appendix_powers}.
-Identifying the modes $\chi_n$ with states of a KK tower, the case $p=1$ amounts to having only a single compact dimension becoming large.
+Here and in the following sections we focus on $p=1$, see eq.~\eqref{eq:full_action_exp}, which corresponds to an equi-spaced tower.Values of $p=1,2,3,4,5,6,7$ can be identified with the KK spectrum of an internal compact $p$-dimensional space isotropically growing large, and in that case the modes $\chi_n$ would correspond to states of a KK tower.
+Here $p=6,7$ correspond to the maximum number of dimensions that can decompactify in string and M-theory, respectively.
+The case $p=1$ then amounts to having only a single compact dimension becoming large, a generalization of our results to arbitrary $p$ is found in Appendix \ref{sec:appendix_powers}.
 For $p=1$, the mass of the heaviest state below the cutoff is given by $N_{\text{sp}}\,m_{\text{t}}$, so we have the relation

 This allows us to express the species scale as

 and the number of modes below the species scale as

 We observe that, along a field excursion, the species scale decreases exponentially, while the number of species grows exponentially.
 Note that the scalings of $\Lambda_{\text{sp}}$ and $N_{\text{sp}}$ differ from the scaling of the mass $m_{\rm t}$ as given above (see \cite{Castellano:2023stg,Basile:2025bql} for a recently uncovered universal pattern relating these scalings).